Prime Rib Perfection: A Step-by-Step Preparation & Cooking Guide

 Planning Ahead for a Prime Rib Dinner

 One of the first things to determine with prime rib is how much you'll need.
-In general, a good rule of thumb is to have about one pound per person.
+In general, a good rule of thumb is to have about 8 oz. - 12 oz. per person.
 This is especially true if the prime rib is really going to be the star of the dish.
 Now, if you're planning to make prime rib for a holiday feast where there will be a plethora of sides available to enjoy with the meal, you can reduce that to about ½ pound per person.

 Bone-In vs. Boneless Prime Rib